rachel-github/GCD_Project/README.md

     The readme file accompanying the original data set downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-    Among others, it describes how the data was obtain and how the data is organized in the files included in the data set.
+    Among others, it describes how the data was obtained and how the data is organized in the files included in the data set.

 - **features_info.txt**